timfornell/CodingTests/CodingTest-Calculator/README.md

 # Introduction

+This coding test contains a simple calculator.
+The details of the calculator are not included in the documentation as the files was asked to be kept anonymous.

 ## Setup

 The only requirement to run the program is to have Python 3 installed.
 Program is tested with version 3.10.8.